Updated July 2025

 This step is relatively straightforward.
 As the process is online, you’ll need to first sign up and create an account with an email and password on the Electronic Portal for Small Unmanned Aircraft (eSUA) website.

-Once your account has been set up and verified, you can now sign into the eSUA portal.
+Once your account has been set up and verified, you can now sign in to the eSUA portal.
 Alternatively, you can also sign in to the portal with the iAM Smart credentials.

 There is also an eSUA app available for Android and iOS.